gretasimba/Linux-Server-Configuration/README.md

 Change the SSH port from 22 to 2200
+Set Uncomplicated Firewall (UFW) to only allow incoming connec53 edit /etc/ssh/sshd_config
+ Changed port to 2200
-Set Uncomplicated Firewall (UFW) to only allow incoming connec53 edit /etc/ssh/sshd_config, changed port to 2200 configure the Lightsail: added Custom TCP 2200 in Networking tab
+ Changed PermitRootLogin from without-password to no configure the Lightsail: added Custom TCP 2200 in Networking tab

 # Give grader accesstions for SSH (port 2200), HTTP (port 80), and NTP (port 123):